velajua/utility_library/selenium_utils/README.md

 # selenium_utils

 A module to create a Chrome webdriver with specified options and perform actions on web elements.
+This module uses a webdriver manager to install the chromedriver.
+Thus, no chrome driver is needed in the folder.

 ## Installation